Many women experience depression during pregnancy, but don’t report it to doctors

 Some research indicates that less than 20 percent of women who are diagnosed with perinatal depression had reported their symptoms to clinicians.

-Women may not report their symptoms to their obstetrician because they don’t want to admit to feelings of sadness or hopelessness during a supposedly joyful time, says Dr. Ecker.
+New moms may not report their symptoms to their obstetrician because they don’t want to admit to feelings of sadness or hopelessness during a supposedly joyful time, says Dr. Ecker.
 They may also think that their problems with sleep, appetite or sexual desire are just part of the normal changes that are associated with pregnancy and childbirth.

 Screening is important, but it’s only the first step, experts say.